MarsX-dev/devhunt/README.md

 ## Forking and Cloning

-You are free to fork and clone it as long as you clearly reffer to the original project.
+You are free to fork and clone it as long as you clearly refer to the original project.
 If it's a github, then refer to https://github.com/MarsX-dev/devhunt If it's a website, then refer to devhunt.org with a prominent logo and a link.